laurence79/cucumber-js-test-explorer/README.md

-# Cucumber.js test runner for VS Code
+# Cucumber.js test explorer for VS Code

 This extension uses the new(ish) testing API found in vscode versions from 1.59 onwards to run your cucumber.js tests.